distribution/distribution/docs/storage-drivers/gcs.md

 **Note** Instead of a key file you can use [Google Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials).

 `rootdirectory`: (optional) The root directory tree in which all registry files are stored.
 Defaults to the empty string (bucket root).
+If a prefix is used, the path `bucketname/<prefix>` has to be pre-created before starting the registry.